blusubz/Systema-Solaris/README.md

 A Resources heaader which has a couple of links that direct to online resources. <br>

-At the bottom there is a random color generator that changes color with a single click.
+At the bottom there is a random color generator that changes color with a single click. <br>

+This website is hosted on 'Netlify': https://systema-solaris.netlify.app/